Monday 23 September 2024

 It was towards the end of the 1970s that club began to revive itself.
 Having moved into a newly built stadium in 1976 – the Stadio Friuli, with its distinctive elliptical arch – Udinese completed a treble of sorts, finishing top of Group A of Serie C and winning both the Coppa Italia Lega Pro and the Anglo-Italian Cup.
 The following year, after abbreviating their name to Udinese Calcio, they were promoted into Serie A as champions of Serie B. Finally, in 1980, Udinese defeated Čelik Zenica in the final of the Coppa Mitropa.

 It didn't work out.
 Udinese were condemned to Serie B on the last day of the season, despite beating Inter 4-3.
-The club subsequently became embroiled in another match-fixing scandal, which deferred their return to Serie A for a couple of years.
-Adidas replaced ABM, before Lotto came along and ruined everything.
-Now firmly entrenched within Serie A, Udinese's gear is currently provided by Macron, who have seen fit to experiment with the various formats of their predecessors.
+The club subsequently became embroiled in another match-fixing scandal that deferred their return to Serie A for a couple of years.
+Adidas replaced ABM before Lotto came along and ruined everything.
+Now firmly entrenched within Serie A Udinese's gear is currently provided by Macron, who have seen fit to experiment with the various formats of their predecessors.

 Wednesday 31 July 2024